-Panthea has held fellowships at Stanford’s Center for Comparative Studies in Race & Ethnicity and Arizona State University’s Center for Science & Imagination.
-From 2010–23, she led Reboot, a social design studio transforming systems towards structural justice.
-Her writing has appeared in The Nation, The Atlantic, In These Times, Harper’s Bazaar, and her work has been featured by Al Jazeera, CNN, Fast Company, and WNYC.
-She has spoken at institutions including Columbia, Harvard, McGill, The New School, and NYU, and her work is taught in social design and political science curricula.
+Her writing has appeared in The Nation, The Atlantic, In These Times, Harper’s Bazaar, Stanford Social Innovation Review, and her work has been featured by Al Jazeera, CNN, Fast Company, and WNYC.
+Panthea has lectured at Columbia, Harvard, McGill, The New School, NYU, and the School of Visual Arts, and her work is taught in social design and political science curricula.
+She has also served as a trustee for The Laundromat Project, People Powered, DemocracyNext, and Royal Society of Arts.

 Learning & Lineages